Sustainability in office snack programs: what to actually verify.

 Sustainability claims in office snack programs range from substantive to greenwashed.
-The seven verifiable metrics that matter: compostable packaging rate, recyclable coffee pods, BIPOC/women-owned brand share, organic-certified menu percentage, food-waste donation policy, energy-efficient equipment, and supplier carbon-footprint reporting.
+Seven verifiable metrics separate the two: compostable packaging rate, recyclable coffee pods, BIPOC/women-owned brand share, organic-certified menu percentage, food-waste donation policy, energy-efficient equipment, and supplier carbon-footprint reporting.
 Ask for percentages and lists, not adjectives.
-A provider serious about sustainability can produce these; one that isn't will deflect to general statements.
+A provider serious about sustainability can produce them; one that isn't will deflect to general statements.

 The seven metrics, with specific questions to ask